Institution code: H12

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.

 In your third year you will enjoy at least 12 months of paid employment in a sector of agriculture or the ancillary industries, depending on your individual interests and skills.
 Placements may involve working for large integrated arable or fresh produce businesses, a crop processor, packer and distributor, or as a field trials officer for one of the major crop protection companies.
 Recent placement employers include Hutchinsons, Syngenta, Agrovista, KWS, and BASF.
-Several commercial scholarship opportunities, linked to placement, are available to apply for with sponsoring companies paying a significant amount towards the tuition fees of successful applicants.
+Agriculture students from a family farm wishing to undertake a farm placement are required to work at least 50 miles from their home farm and are not usually normally permitted to return to previous employers.
+Several commercial scholarship opportunities, linked to placement, are available to apply for with sponsoring companies paying a signicant amount towards the tuition fees of successful applicants.

 All agriculture students share a common first year, studying the same modules; this allows students to change course during the first year.